THE CRAIG SCHOOL | 3RD GRADE | IRVINE, CA

 Does my child need a formal diagnosis?

 No. Many students arrive without one.
-We focus on whether our environment is the right fit for how your child learns, not labels.
-If your child struggles with attention, regulation, organization, or social connection in ways that traditional school doesn't address, that's enough to start a conversation.
+We focus on whether our environment fits how your child learns.
+If they struggle with attention, regulation, or organization in ways traditional school doesn't address, that's enough to start a conversation.

 What if we've only recently started looking into this?

-That's exactly the right time to reach out.
-Many families come to us early in their search, before they've made any decisions.
-We're happy to be part of that process, to explain what we do, and help you think through whether it's the right fit.
+That's the right time to reach out.
+Many families come to us early, before they've made any decisions.
+We're happy to be part of that process.
 Early conversations are often the most useful ones.

-What learning profiles does The Craig School work well for?
+What learning profiles does TCS work well for?

 We most commonly support students with ADHD, executive functioning challenges, anxiety, and autism spectrum disorders.
-Students should have average intellectual ability and be able to participate in a small classroom setting without requiring continuous one-to-one support throughout the day.
+Students should have average intellectual ability and be able to participate in a small group setting without requiring continuous one-to-one support.

 Is there a waitlist?

-We encourage families to begin the conversation early.
-Reach out to learn about current availability for the 2026–27 school year.
+We encourage families to reach out early.
+Contact us to learn about current availability for the 2026-27 school year.

 The right time to find the right environment is now.